 Long-term Care Quality

-The next category we looked at was inspections, where this facility also received an A+ grade.
-This is simply as good as it gets in this critical category.
-Arguably the most significant factor we look at in calculating our inspection scores is deficiencies.
-Deficiencies are found on a facility's recent inspection reports.
-Places with higher grades in this category typically dodged the more severe deficiencies involving patient abuse or death.
-Although this facility had a few deficiencies on its report, none of them were major deficiencies based on CMS' scale.
+This facility has also received near flawless health inspections in recent years.
+We awarded them an impressive grade of A+ in this category.
+Arguably the most significant factor we consider in determining our inspection grades is deficiencies.
+These deficiencies are found on a facility's inspection reports.
+Places with better scores in this area typically dodged the more severe deficiencies involving patient abuse or death.
+Fortunately, although this facility had a few minor dings on its government inspection report, it had no severe deficiencies.
+Severe deficiencies are those found in categories G through L. This means that CMS didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Does this page answer your questions about Washington Center?